 - blood tests

 - abdominal CT or CAT (computed tomography) scan

 - renal scan

 The X-rays, scans, and ultrasounds check for abnormalities in the kidneys, such as small size, tumours, or blockages.
 These various tests will allow the doctor to recognize if any abnormal kidney function is present and to diagnose CKD.

 Treatment and Prevention

-Because the kidneys aren't eliminating body waste as effectively as they should, the levels of electrolytes (sodium and potassium) and minerals (calcium and phosphate) in your body may either rise too high (most common) or be eliminated too quickly.
-These electrolytes and minerals are measured through regular blood tests, and if the levels are not in balance, diet changes may be recommended.
-Occasionally, a doctor suggests taking supplements or medications to help manage the imbalance.
+Because the kidneys aren't eliminating body waste as effectively as they should, the levels of electrolytes (sodium and potassium) and minerals (calcium and phosphate) in your body may either accumulate too quickly (most common) or be eliminated too quickly.
+These electrolytes and minerals are measured through regular blood tests, and if the levels are not in balance, diet or medication changes may be recommended.
+Many people with CKD have to restrict salt intake.
+Your doctor may also check your levels of vitamin D in your blood, since this can be lower in people with kidney disease.
+Your doctor may suggest taking supplements or medications to help manage the imbalance.

 If, despite treatment, the kidneys continue to get worse, dialysis or a kidney transplant becomes necessary.